msqr1/Vosklet/README.md

 If you can't set them, you may use a HACKY workaround at *src/addCOI.js*.

 ## Origin Private Filesystem (OPFS)
-Browser-recognizer needs the Emscripten WASMFS' OPFS to store its model, IDBFS was considered, but discarded because there is no direct way to read from IDBFS to C++ without copying to MEMFS.
-To be safe, always:
+Browser-recognizer needs the Emscripten WASMFS' OPFS to store its model, IDBFS was considered, but dropped because there is no direct way to read from IDBFS to C++ without copying to MEMFS (basically RAM).
+For safety with this, always:
 - Try catch ```window.loadBR()``` to to check for OPFS availability.
-- Check if there is enough space for **model + compressed model** before calling makeModel via ```navigator.storage.estimate()```
+- Check if there is enough space via ```navigator.storage.estimate()``` for **model + compressed model** before calling makeModel

 # API interface
 ## JS ```window``` object